 Though the nonprompt and charge flip backgrounds represent the largest contributions to the reducible backgrounds, we also account for an additional, smaller source of reducible background.
 Referred to as the "conversion" background, this backgrounds arises from $\gamma \to e^+e^-$ conversions where one of the leptons carries most of the energy of the photon (meaning the other may fail to be reconstructed).
-The contribution of this background is modeled with MC simulation, using the datasets listed in Appendix A
+The contribution of this background is modeled with MC simulation, using the datasets listed in Appendix A In the event selection, MC truth requirements are applied for this sample to ensure that at least one lepton is associated with a conversion (the genPartFlav property is required to be 22).

 In order to validate the handling of the various sources of backgrounds, several control regions (CRs) are studied.
 To examine the nonprompt and flip backgrounds, we define a 2l ss CR.
 This CR is similar to the 2l ss SR, except that it requires exactly one medium b-tagged jet and fewer jets than the 2l ss SR (which guarantees that this region will not overlap with the SR).
-This CR is dominated by the nonprompt and flip backgrounds, and plots for various kinetic distributions in this CR are shown in Appendix D. A dedicated CR for the charge flips is also defined, and this CR is described in Section 8.2.
+This CR is dominated by the nonprompt and flip backgrounds, and plots for various kinematic distributions in this CR are shown in Appendix D. A dedicated CR for the charge flips is also defined, and this CR is described in Section 8.2.
 In order to study the diboson background, a 3l CR is defined.
 This CR is similar to the 3l SR, except that we require exactly zero medium b tags (to guarantee that there is no overlap with the SR).
-This CR is dominated by diboson events, and plots for various kinetic distributions in this CR are also shown in Appendix D We additionally define a 2l os CR that is dominated by Drell-Yan (DY) events, as well as a 2l os CR that is dominated by $t\bar{t}$ events.
+This CR is dominated by diboson events, and plots for various kinematic distributions in this CR are also shown in Appendix D. We additionally define a 2l os CR that is dominated by Drell-Yan (DY) events, as well as a 2l os CR that is dominated by $t\bar{t}$ events.
 While these processes do not represent significant backgrounds for our SRs, it is useful to study these relatively pure CRs as a cross check of the data-to-MC corrections.
-Plots for various kinetic distributions in these CRs are also shown in Appendix D
+Plots for various kinematic distributions in these CRs are also shown in Appendix D.